Pioneers of mobile revolution share lessons, experiences with Auburn Engineering students

 “Every inventor thinks that they’re going to change to world,” said Henderson, whose 1993 picture and video messaging prototype, the Intellect, incorporated technology that is now ubiquitous in cell phones worldwide.
 “In reality, the market, technology and society will determine what will make those changes.
 In 100 years, none of us will be here.
 The point why you’re innovating is to work hard and make things better when you’re not here.”

-Henderson, a former IBM salesman and entrepreneur, said it’s important to understand problems technology can immediately resolve, but “look beyond that curve.”
+Henderson, a former marketing representative for IBM and entrepreneur, said it’s important to understand problems technology can immediately resolve, but “look beyond that curve.”

-“Sometimes your solution is looking for a problem to resolve,” he said.
+“Sometimes your solution is looking for a problem to resolve,” said Henderson, who is featured on the Lemelson-MIT online wall of inventors, alongside Steve Jobs and Thomas Edison, among others.
 “Use that knowledge and bring it into what can be built today.
 Part of the problem and the discipline of inventions are the utilities that have the capacities to change even more.”

 Take Canova and the first smart phone, for example.
 In 1992, Canova explored means to use a computer with touch screen technology — a cathode ray tube on top of a computer screen — when an idea suddenly sparked.